Graham Reid | | 7 min read

-Davies got busy and moved on but in '67 the band worked regularly, Tom Evans from Liverpool joined, the Beatles personal assistant Mal Evans saw them and brought the group to the attention of McCartney just as the Beatles were launching their Apple label.
+Davies got busy and moved on but in '67 the band worked regularly, Tom Evans from Liverpool joined, the Beatles personal assistant Mal Evans heard them and became their great champion.
+He repeatedly brought the group to the attention of McCartney just as the Beatles were launching their Apple label.

-McCartney was especially impressed by Ham's guitar playing and obvious songwriting abilities, and the Iveys recorded an album for Apple -- which, because of Apple's increasing problems, went unreleased in the UK and US.
+McCartney wasn't initially impressed but came around to Ham's guitar playing and obvious songwriting abilities, and the Iveys recorded an album for Apple -- which, because of Apple's increasing problems, went unreleased in the UK and US.

 The Iveys laboured on but in an interview Tom Evans vented their frustration with Apple (really falling apart by this time) and how they had been marginalised.
 He said, "At first we were adamant about not recording anything but our own songs, but now we'd record anything, so long as it was good."

 Enter McCartney who read the interview.
-He gave them Come and Get It on the condition they did it exactly as it was on his demo: "I said to Badfinger, 'Look lads, don't vary, this is good, just copy this down to the letter."
+He gave them Come and Get It: "I said to Badfinger, 'Look lads, don't vary, this is good, just copy this down to the letter."
 McCartney produced the session. . . and they were on their way.

 The song was done in three hours, Evans from Liverpool took the lead vocal (he looked a little like McCartney too) and it was intended to be just one of the songs in his soundtrack to The Magic Christian.